 This treatise analyzes immigration law issues which relate to the impact of criminal activity on the status of the foreign-born.
-Included in the appendices are tables of cases and statutes, forms and pleadings, and texts of statutes.
+The treatise discusses specific aspects of criminal law and post-conviction procedures, to the extent that each intersects with relevant immigration laws or has a bearing on the representation of the noncitizen client. a number of appendices are provided for convenient reference of the practitioner.
+Included in the appendices are selected statutes, forms and pleadings, and practice advisories.

 This treatise presents the major aspects of immigration law in the order of the progression of a typical immigration case.
 Among the topics discussed are the procedure for adjustment of status, the grounds for exclusion and deportability, and the various defenses to them.
 The treatise includes chapters on administrative and judicial appeals, petition for review before the United States Court of Appeals, and writs of habeas corpus.

-This treatise provides an analysis of immigration law and procedures, including the process for seeking admission and gaining entry, providing or obtaining citizenship, and citizenship documents.
-Included in the appendices are texts of relevant statutes and regulations, tables of cases and statutes, and agency manuals and memoranda.
+This treatise provides an analysis of immigration law and procedures, including the process for seeking admission and gaining entry, providing or obtaining citizenship, and the granting of refugee status and asylum.
+Included in the appendices are texts of relevant statutes and regulations, and agency manuals and memoranda.

 Formally titled Immigration & Nationality Law Handbook till 2009, this publication is updated annually and provides analysis on topics of current interest through a compilation of articles written by experienced practitioners and authorities in the field who were panelists at the AILA Conference.
 Recent topics include the intricacies of labor certification applications and PERM, the various employment-based paths to immigrant and non-immigrant visas, and admissibility waivers.

 This practice guide is designed to present an overall view of the structure of the Immigration and Nationality Act of 1952 as amended and interpreted with recent statutory changes, to provide citations to numerous statutory, regulatory, judicial, and administrative authorities, and to suggest practical approaches to the practice of immigration law.
-Included in the appendices are a table of cases, and agency material and forms.
+Included in the appendices are agency material and forms.